testingrequired/restfile/README.md

 #### Multi Document Files

-Having the multiple document format allows for flatter
+Having the multiple document format allows for flatter structure and syntax.
+Less indentation should make it easier to write and less prone to syntax errors.

 #### Multiline String Support